-Map 2: Aquaculture (mussels farms)
+Map 4: Aquaculture (mussels farms)

-The production of mussels is X tons in Romania and Y tons in Bulgaria.
+In the Black Sea marine region, Turkey is the main producer, harvesting 6199 tons of Rapana whelk, followed by Bulgaria with 4732 tons, Romania with 1953 tons in 2014 (STECF, 2015).

 Agriculture

 According to the latest EEA statistics the % of agriculturally used land per coastal region, is ranging between 46% and 62%.
 As shown in the table below the area in Bulgaria increased over the years, while the area in Romania slightly decreased.